 Work at Volkswagen Group Future Center Europe

-Future Center Europe is a unique Volkswagen Group facility where the digitally-defined mobility of tomorrow is explored.
-It is a place where designers, engineers, and researchers from over 20 different countries come together to create innovative solutions for the future of mobility and inspire the whole Volkswagen Group (Volkswagen, Audi, Porsche, Lamborghini, Bugatti, SEAT, Cupra, Škoda, Bentley, Ducati, Scout Motors, and Volkswagen Commercial Vehicles).
+From 2021 to 2024 I've been a UX Design Technologist at Future Center Europe, a unique Volkswagen Group facility where the mobility of tomorrow is explored.
+At Future Center Europe, designers, engineers, and researchers from many different countries rethink the future of mobility to inspire the whole Volkswagen Group (Volkswagen, Audi, Porsche, Lamborghini, Bugatti, SEAT, Cupra, Škoda, Bentley, Ducati, Scout Motors, and Volkswagen Commercial Vehicles).
 Future Center Europe is one of three studios worldwide of this kind, with the other two located in California and Beijing, China.

-At Future Center Europe I was part of the Experience Design team, where I worked on various projects and topics, such as autonomous driving, shared mobility, generative AI, and circularity & sustainability.
+At Future Center Europe I worked on various projects and topics, such as autonomous driving, shared mobility, generative AI, and circularity & sustainability.
 My role involved conceptualizing and designing digital user interfaces, developing novel interaction mechanics, and creating prototypes to test and validate these concepts.

-As of right now I can only show a small fraction of my work due to tight non-disclosure agreements.
-Watch this space, more may be coming soon ☺️.
+As of right now I can only show publicly a small fraction of my work due to tight non-disclosure agreements.
+Watch this space, more may be coming later ☺️.

 Years: 2021 - 2024